Dual-objective Language Models: Training Efficiency Without Overfitting: Evaluation

 \section{Evaluation}

 While it is common practice to only consider the value of loss on a held-out set when evaluating language models \citep{kaplan2020scalinglawsneurallanguage, 10.5555/3600270.3602446,NEURIPS2023_9d89448b}, it is important to measure the actual downstream performance to accurately assess the effect of different training configurations.
 This is especially crucial when training with two incompatible training losses.
+That being said, we also report validation losses in \Cref{app:validation}.

 \paragraph{Tasks} We evaluate our models on nine standard language modeling tasks in a zero-shot fashion.
 All tasks consist of a context (which can be empty) and multiple different completions where one is correct and the others are incorrect.
-We evaluate the sum of the log-likelihood of each completion and assign the completion with the maximum sum as the prediction of the model. \Cref{tab:tasks} lists the tasks: \paragraph{Evaluation setup}
+We evaluate the sum of the log-likelihood of each completion and assign the completion with the maximum sum as the prediction of the model. \Cref{tab:tasks} lists the tasks: